Skye Global Management LP Takes Position in Twitter, Inc. (NYSE:TWTR)

 Skye Global Management LP acquired a new stake in Twitter, Inc. (NYSE:TWTR) in the 2nd quarter, Holdings Channel reports.
 The firm acquired 65,000 shares of the social networking company’s stock, valued at approximately $4,473,000.

 A number of brokerages have commented on TWTR.
-Mizuho boosted their price target on shares of Twitter from $65.00 to $70.00 and gave the company a “neutral” rating in a research note on Friday, July 23rd.
+Oppenheimer boosted their price target on shares of Twitter from $70.00 to $85.00 and gave the company an “outperform” rating in a research note on Friday, July 23rd.
+Canaccord Genuity boosted their price target on shares of Twitter from $68.00 to $78.00 and gave the company a “hold” rating in a research note on Friday, July 23rd.
+Jefferies Financial Group boosted their price target on shares of Twitter from $70.00 to $80.00 and gave the company a “hold” rating in a research note on Tuesday, July 20th.
+They noted that the move was a valuation call.
 Piper Sandler restated a “neutral” rating and set a $77.00 price target (up previously from $66.00) on shares of Twitter in a research note on Friday, July 23rd.
-The Goldman Sachs Group began coverage on shares of Twitter in a research note on Monday, September 13th.
-They set a “sell” rating and a $60.00 price target for the company.
-KeyCorp boosted their price target on shares of Twitter from $77.00 to $81.00 and gave the company an “overweight” rating in a research note on Friday, July 23rd.
-Finally, Truist boosted their price target on shares of Twitter from $70.00 to $80.00 and gave the company a “buy” rating in a research note on Friday, July 23rd.
-Two investment analysts have rated the stock with a sell rating, sixteen have given a hold rating and sixteen have issued a buy rating to the company.
-Based on data from MarketBeat.com, Twitter presently has a consensus rating of “Hold” and an average target price of $72.80.
+Finally, KeyCorp lifted their price objective on shares of Twitter from $77.00 to $81.00 and gave the stock an “overweight” rating in a report on Friday, July 23rd.
+Two research analysts have rated the stock with a sell rating, sixteen have given a hold rating and sixteen have given a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $72.80.

 NYSE TWTR opened at $62.24 on Friday.
 The company has a market cap of $49.67 billion, a PE ratio of 132.43 and a beta of 0.77.
 Twitter, Inc. has a 52 week low of $38.93 and a 52 week high of $80.75.
 The company has a quick ratio of 4.31, a current ratio of 4.31 and a debt-to-equity ratio of 0.55.
 The firm’s 50-day simple moving average is $63.03 and its two-hundred day simple moving average is $63.39.